UpMortem/slack-bot/README.md

 ## What Can Haly Do?
 Haly is an expert in everything - from providing answers and explanations, to generating ideas and assisting with various tasks.
 Here are just a few things Haly can help you with:
-- **Semantic Search (SmartSearch)**: Ask questions about your organization and Haly will tell you an answer based on previous public channel messages and who are the subject matter experts.
+- **Semantic Search**: Ask questions about your organization and Haly will tell you an answer based on previous public channel messages and who are the subject matter experts.
+Great for auditing for sensitive messages.
 - **Emails, Blogs, and Marketing Content**: Need assistance with writing?
 Haly is at your service, providing suggestions, editing, and even helping with translations.
 - **Information and Research**: Curious about a specific topic?
 Haly can provide you with accurate information and conduct in-depth research to satisfy your curiosity.
 - **Problem Solving and Troubleshooting**: Stuck with a difficult problem?
 Haly loves challenges and is always ready to help you find the best solution.